 The Big Change: Marathon has moved from a net debt position of ₹542 Crore

-at FY25 end to a net cash position in Q1 FY26.
+at FY25 end to a net cash positive position in Q1 FY26.
 This isn’t just a minor improvement; it’s a complete overhaul of the balance sheet.
 Approximately ₹340 Crores

 from the QIP proceeds were strategically used for debt reduction.